 Prior to Disney, Dan provided leadership to all aspects of Motorola's global Data Protection efforts as the Deputy CISO.
 Before Motorola, he was the Data Privacy Officer at HP and the first ever Corporate Privacy Manager at Compaq Computer.
 While at Compaq, he also served as the Corporate Information Security Manager.
-In that role he developed an industry leading data protection effort.
 Prior to Compaq and after retiring as an US Army Counterintelligence Officer, Dan participated in an independent review of the White House security program at the request of the Director US Secret Service.

 He was the first and only Chairperson of the International Association of Privacy Professionals Certification Panel, which created the first privacy certification program.
 Dan is one of the original Certified Information Privacy Professionals.
 In Oct 2007, He was identified as one of the top 25 privacy professionals in America.
 He is the co-author of five bi-annual proprietary information loss surveys sponsored by the American Society for Industrial Security, International, and has authored articles and speaks at national and international conferences.
 He holds a Master of Science degree in Strategic Intelligence from the US Defense Intelligence College.

-Prior to joining Unisys, Titus was the chief information security officer at the Transportation Security Administration within the Department of Homeland Security, where she focused on creating, implementing and maintaining a robust IT security program.
-Titus also worked overseas for several years in various positions within the U.S. Department of Defense, the U.S. State Department and various private sector firms.
-She has more than 22 years of security management experience in the high technology industry.
+Prior to joining Symantec, Ms. Titus was Vice President and Global Chief Information Security Officer for Unisys Corporation and was the former Chief information Security Officer at the Transportation Security Administration within the Department of Homeland Security.
+Ms. Titus also worked overseas for several years in various positions within the U.S. Department of Defense, the U.S. State Department and various private sector firms.

 Bryant G. Tow has over 20 years of experience in the IT industry both as an entrepreneur and senior executive.
 Bryant has held responsibilities within all aspects of the security industry including: thought leadership in the area of cyber security, award winning development of security solutions, go-to-market and business development strategies, managing large global cyber and physical security teams.
 Bryant currently works as a thought leader in the security industry and a trusted advisor by regularly meeting with clients, speaking at industry events, working with industry analyst, media outlets and law enforcement.